 inter·punct is a platform for ideas, theory, and discourse - sometimes about architecture and sometimes at its periphery.
 The group was founded by students at Carnegie Mellon University in 2011.
-This past school year (2021-22), the group has released three issues of its magazine - on Climate, Worldbuilding, and Race.
+This past school year (2022-23), the group has released two issues of its theme Interregnum - Demolition and Reconstruction.

-This year (2022-2023) our theme of Interregnum will focus on two editions - Demolition and Reconstruction.
+This year (2023-2024) our theme of Interaction will focus on two editions - Intention and Chance.

 Khoi Do, Selina Yanan Zhou